Sep 3, 2020 7:54:00 AM

 Chatbot technology should be approached from a perspective of AI-human collaboration: chatbots solve easy, standard enquiries and make customers happy, while allowing agents to deliver better and faster results on complex requests.
 Keep in mind that simplicity is key nowadays.
 Customers want to interact with user-friendly chatbots if they have a simple question and they want to talk to an agent when the situation is a bit more complicated.

-Bisho is an account executive at Solvemate.
+Bisho is a former Solvemate.
 He really enjoys finding solutions to customer painpoints and being social at events and workshops.
 In his free time he loves doing sports, being in nature with friends and eating his mum’s food.